balazsbotond/urlcat/README.md

 As we can see, this minimal example is already rather hard to read.
 It is also incorrect:

-- One common issue is of trailing slashes, `API_URL` has a trailing slash in the example.
-This will lead to URL containing duplicated slashes (`https://api.example.com//users`).
+- This will lead to URL containing duplicated slashes (`https://api.example.com//users`).
 - The embedded values need to be escaped using `encodeURIComponent`

-We can use the built-in `URL` class to prevent duplicate slashes and `URLSearchParams` to escape the query string.
-But we still need to escape all path parameters manually.
+I can use the built-in `URL` class to prevent duplicate slashes and `URLSearchParams` to escape the query string.
+But I still need to escape all path parameters manually.

 ~~~js
 const API_URL = 'https://api.example.com/';